• Sati

 2. Contextual risk factors

 In many African societies, patriarchal norms often diminish women's agency in sexual decisions.
-Women risk violent repercussions for initiating sex, proposing condom use, or rejecting sexual advances.
+Women risk facing violent repercussions for initiating sex, rejecting sexual advances, or suggesting condom use.

-In some cultures, men are positioned as family heads, decision-makers, and financial controllers, while women are expected to respect their husbands, accept polygamy, and perform family and community duties.
+In some cultures, men are positioned as decision-makers and financial controllers, while women are expected to respect their husbands, accept polygamy, and perform family and community duties.

 3. Socioeconomic risk factors

-Low economic status is associated with earlier sexual experience, lower condom use, multiple sexual partners, higher incidence of the first sex act being non-consensual, and a greater likelihood of transactional or physically forced sex.
+It is associated with earlier sexual activity, lower condom use, multiple sexual partners, a higher likelihood of non-consensual first sexual experiences, and a greater likelihood of transactional or forced sex to meet financial needs.

 HPV and Cervical Cancer